-Profitus is a comparatively small and unknown crowdfunding platform in the P2P environment.
-The Lithuanian-based platform, which is regulated and supervised by the Central Bank of Lithuania, offers its investors primarily mortgage-backed loans to invest in, with an expected return of around 10%.
+Profitus is among the smaller and less known crowdfunding platforms in the P2P environment.
+The Lithuanian-based platform, which is regulated and supervised by the Central Bank of Lithuania, offers its investors primarily mortgage-backed loans with an expected return of around 10%.

 This Profitus review will reveal if the platform is worth your time and money.
-All the information that are covered in this Profitus review are based on my own personal experiences with the platform.
-Please make sure to do your own due diligence before investing on any platform.
+Please note that all the information that are covered in this Profitus review are based on my own research.
+Make sure to do your own due diligence before investing on Profitus or any platform.
 More information can be found in the Disclaimer.

 Further analyses of other platforms can be found on my P2P Platform Review page.